TomaszGolaszewski/Tomasz_Empire_20022/README.md

 v0.15 - Map stage III

 ### Last changes:
+v0.15.1 - 09.12.2023

+* New algorythm for finding places for land factories;
+* New algorythm for finding places for generators.

 v0.15.0 - 07.12.2023

 * New map generating algorithm: map island has more water, map lake is more square.